CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

-# Running Nextflow pipelines on Puhti and Mahti
+# Running Nextflow pipelines on supercomputers

 [Nextflow](https://www.nextflow.io/) is one of the scientific wokrflow managers and provides built-in support for HPC-friendly containers such as Apptainer (= Singularity).
 One of the advantages of Nextflow is that the actual pipeline functional logic is separated from the execution environment.
 The same script can therefore be executed in different environments by changing the execution environment without touching actual pipeline code.
 Nextflow uses `executor` information to decide where the job should be run.
-Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf (=you don't need to write sbatch script, Nextflow writes on the fly for you, instead ).
+Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf.

-Default executor is `local` where process is run in your computer/localhost where Nextflow is launched.
-Other executors include:
+Default executor is `local` where processes are run in the computer where Nextflow is launched.
+Several other [executors](https://www.nextflow.io/docs/latest/executor.html) are supported, to CSC computing environment, best suit SLURM and HyperQueue executors.

-- SLURM
-- PBS/Torque
-- Amazon (AWS Batch)
-- SGE (Sun Grid Engine)

 There are many other high-throughput tools and workflow managers exist for scientific computing and selecting the right tool can sometimes be challenging.
 Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview from the selected list of relevant tools.